 Help harvest dates

 In late November the date harvest begins.
+So if you’re wondering what to do in Morocco, this is always a thought!
 It’s always clear when it’s time because there is an uptick in the number of flies also taking advantage of the ripening of the fruit.
 A visit to rural Morocco’s date valleys could find you enjoying not only the dates themselves but being able to pitch in and be a part of the action.

 Eat French pastries